Admiral-Spee/This-is-a-Platform-Game/README.md

 # Overview

-**Real-Time Procedural Level Generation in a Platform Game: An Emotion-Driven Approach — Research Prototype**
+**Real-Time Procedural Level Generation in a Platform Game: An Emotion-Driven Approach — Research Prototype on Unity**

 This is a research prototype designed to assess the impact of ‘emotion-driven procedural level generation’ on player experience.
 It currently includes two modes: